GitLab Duo Self-Hosted supported platforms

 History

 There are multiple platforms available to host your self-hosted Large Language Models (LLMs).
 Each platform has unique features and benefits that can cater to different needs.
-The following documentation summarises the currently supported options:
+The following documentation summarises the currently supported options.
+If the platform you want to use is not in this documentation, provide feedback in the platform request issue (issue 526144).

 For self-hosted model deployments